Royal Palm Beach, Florida: History

-Incorporated on June 18, 1959, Royal Palm Beach has grown from a primarily uninhabited swamp and natural preserve and former Seminole hunting ground into a thriving village of an estimated 40,000 residents.
+Incorporated on June 18, 1959, Royal Palm Beach has grown from a primarily uninhabited swamp and natural preserve and former Seminole hunting ground into a thriving village.

-It was not until the 1950s, when Philadelphia supermarket magnates Sam and Hattie Friedland purchased 65000 acre for approximately $1.25 million in what is now the Royal Palm Beach village and Acreage areas, that the natural wilderness landed on national fastest growing community lists (in its size category) in the 1980s.
+It was not until the 1950s, when Philadelphia supermarket magnates of Food Fair, Sam and Hattie Friedland, purchased 65000 acre for approximately $1.25 million in what is now the Royal Palm Beach village and The Acreage areas, that the natural wilderness landed on national fastest growing community lists (in its size category) in the 1980s.
 The Friedlands subsequently sold their land to Miami developer Arthur Desser, founder of Lefcourt Realty Group.
 About 4,200 acre were earmarked for Desser's Royal Palm Beach development.

 It was Desser's vision that spurred the initial development of the Village of Royal Palm Beach.
 A massive drainage project ensued and in 1959, the state legislature granted a charter which named the development Royal Palm Beach.

-According to a former Lefcourt engineer now living in Wellington, Desser wanted the name "Palm Beach" to be included in the new community's name, so it was decided that since Desser also liked the stately royal palms of Palm Beach, he would dub his development "Royal Palm Beach."
+According to a former Lefcourt engineer living in nearby Wellington, Desser wanted the name "Palm Beach" to be included in the new community's name, so it was decided that since Desser also liked the stately royal palms of Palm Beach, he would dub his development "Royal Palm Beach."

 On June 30, 1959, with Seminole tribe officials on hand for the festivities (and to renounce all former claims to the land), a groundbreaking ceremony was held.
 Engineering began for the village's myriad waterways and a basic system of roads.
 A sales/recreational center was built with a motel facility in the area now occupied by the Royal Inn and two bedroom, one-bath model homes were erected starting at $8,250.

 Village government—initially in the form of a developer-appointed council—later became popularly elected in 1964.
 Not until 1977 did the Village Council find a permanent home in the present Village Hall complex.
 To date, there have been 15 mayors who have served the village—some as single-term and part-term mayors—others, like Sam Lamstein (1982–1990), formal County Commissioner Tony Masilotti (1992–1998), and current Mayor David Lodwick (since 1998) have won voter approval for multi-terms.